This is what we are about

 Throughout our menu pages you can find out more about our mission, our vision, and how we go about making the changes we want to see.

-Friends of the Fal are members of The Conservation Volunteers (TCV) and through them we have a Green Gym licence.
+Friends of the Fal are members of The Conservation Volunteers (TCV) and through them we have a

-Green Gym is a group based physical activity with a purpose with an engaging approach to outdoor activity, using gardening and environmental conservation to improve volunteers' health, fitness and wellbeing while transforming local green spaces for the community.
+Green Gym is a group based physical activity with a purpose and an engaging approach to outdoor activity, using gardening and environmental conservation to improve volunteers' health, fitness and wellbeing while transforming local green spaces for the community.
 It's also a great opportunity to gain social interaction within a group of like-minded people who care about conservation.

 How can Green Gym improve mental & physical health?